This is a rewrite. Go ahead and look through the other chapters

 Jon Snow – Male

-If you liked this chapter, please Favorite/Follow and don't forget to Review!
+If you liked this story, please Favorite/Follow it and don't forget to shoot me a Review!